TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/TcaDefaults.rst

             ...
         ]

-    If 'hidden' is in the list, it gets overwritten with the "neighbor" record value (see :php:`\TYPO3\CMS\Backend\Form\FormDataProvider\DatabaseRowInitializeNew::setDefaultsFromNeighborRow`)
+    If 'hidden' is in the list, it gets overridden with the "neighbor" record value (see :php:`\TYPO3\CMS\Backend\Form\FormDataProvider\DatabaseRowInitializeNew::setDefaultsFromNeighborRow`)
-    and as the value is set - usually to '0' - it will not be overwritten again.
+    and as the value is set - usually to '0' - it will not be overridden again.
 To make it work as expected, that value must be overridden.
 This can be done for example in the :file:`Configuration/TCA/Overrides` folder of an extension::